-Next, rebuild your stressng container, but time how long it takes: time sudo docker build -t stressng .
+Next, rebuild your stressng container, but time how long it takes:

+time sudo docker build -t stressng .

 QUESTION 4.
-Is it faster to pull the docker image from DockerHub or rebuild the image from scratch locally?
+After clearing image and build caches, is it faster to pull the docker image from DockerHub or rebuild the image from scratch locally?
 Please list the times for pulling vs. building.